 The High Line

-The High Line is a recently build, long and elevated city park in Chelsea.
+Recently built, The High Line is a long and elevated city park in Chelsea.
 The last phase opened in 2014.
-The special thing about the High Line is that it is build on the elevated West Side Line, a former railroad.
+And the special thing about the High Line is that it is build on the elevated West Side Line, a former railroad.
 This makes it pretty narrow but it also gives it a great view of Chelsea and part of the Hudson river.
-The park runs from the corner of Gansevoort and Washington Street to West 34th Street.
+It runs from the corner of Gansevoort and Washington Street to West 34th Street.
 The High Line was initiated and is being maintained and financed by Friends of the High Line.

 A Broadway musical